 Sintet Medical Centre

-Mulang Kujabi Mulang is a midwife at Sintet Medical Centre.
+Mulang is a midwife at Sintet Medical Centre.
 He works very long hours and is very often the only midwife available in Sintet.
-The nearest hospital is 35km away which many people are unable to get to.
+The nearest hospital is 35km away, making it inaccessible for many.
 The clinic provides antenatal and postnatal care, an immunisation programme, child health services, and family planning.
-Mulang can deliver up to 30 babies a month.
+Working in very basic conditions with very few resources, Mulang can deliver up to 30 babies a month.

 On one of our visits to Sintet Medical Centre we met a baby girl who had been born only 10 hours earlier.
-Her mother was very ill after having given birth and she was unable to feed the baby.
-There was no formula milk available in Sintet so we immediately drove to several nearby villages to find some milk, but were not able to find any.
-Fortunately the midwife at the clinic managed to get mum to feed baby and next morning one of our Gambian friends did the 3 hour journey to Sintet with milk.
-Mum and baby ‘Natalie’ (named after Natalie the Neo Natal Nurse who was with us on the trip) are now doing well.
+Her mother was very ill after giving birth and she was unable to feed the baby.
+There was no formula milk available in Sintet, so we immediately drove to several nearby villages to find some milk, but were not able to find any.
+Fortunately, the midwife at the clinic managed to get mum to feed baby and next morning one of our Gambian friends did the 3 hour journey to Sintet with milk.
+Mum and baby are now doing well.
 This situation highlighted to us the need to provide the clinic with the resources and medical supplies needed for such emergencies.

 How can you help?

-- Donations can also be made online via Give Penny
+Donations can be made online via Give Penny.

 By donating new and used baby clothes.
 (We also collect baby, children and adult clothes and shoes to distribute in some of the poor communities we work in.)